mertside/ai-inference-energy/tools/ml_prediction/README.md

 python -m pip -V
 ```

-Important: run from the repository root (so `tools` is on the Python path), or use the direct script form shown below.
+Important: run from the repository root (so `tools` is on the Python path), or use the direct script form (both supported).

 1) Build labels (EDP/ED²P) from experimental results
 ```bash